George Morrison (1919–2000)

 1950

-A solo show, George Morrison: Gouaches-Oils-Drawings, takes place at Grand Central Moderns Gallery, New York NY (May 2-Jun 15).
+George Morrison: Gouaches-Oils-Drawings, takes place at Grand Central Moderns Gallery, New York, NY (May 2–Jun15).

 “My definition of abstraction: no longer recognizable; completely devoid of any kind of reference to realism or naturalism.
 In the trend of the times, people were going away from figurative work and toward so-called Abstract Expressionism.
 I happened to be in New York at a good time.
 The trend helped veer my own imagery toward abstraction.”